-And digital marketing provide you these tangible and traceable numbers in abundance.
+And digital marketing provides you these tangible and traceable numbers in abundance.

-Volume of traffic, Page sessions, Bounce Rate, Click Through Rate, Conversion Rate, Average Order Value, Live Chat sessions, Number of Downloads, Total Sales, Lifetime Value etc.
+The volume of traffic, Page sessions, Bounce Rate, Click Through Rate, Conversion Rate, Average Order Value, Live Chat sessions, Number of Downloads, Total Sales, Lifetime Value, etc.

 That’s a gold mine.